Top 30 Power BI Interview Questions and Answers

 When data is ingested into Power BI, it is basically stored in Fact and Dimension tables.

 - Fact tables: The central table in a star schema of a data warehouse, a fact table stores quantitative information for analysis and is not normalized in most cases.

 - Dimension tables: It is just another table in the star schema that is used to store attributes and dimensions that describe objects stored in a fact table.

-Content packs are packaged reports, dashboards, and datasets, which can be shared with other Power BI users in your organization.
+Content packs are packaged reports, dashboards, and datasets, which can be shared with other Power BI users in the organization.
 When a content pack is connected on the Powerbi.com portal, report items are merged into workspace lists.